harfangk/harfangk.github.io/_drafts/2017-03-11-what-makes-pattern-matching-in-elixir-so-nice.md

 Many people pick pattern matching as one of the nicest features of Elixir.
 But it's hard to explain why or how it is nice - it's something experiential that arises from the combination of pattern matching and other elements of functional programming paradigm.

 In this post I will present a few examples of pattern matching in Elixir to describe why it is such a great feature.
-The target audience of this post is people with experience in object-oriented programming (OOP) but without much exposure to functional programming (FP).
+The target audience of this post is people with experience in object-oriented programming (OOP) but without much exposure to functional programming (FP). *It's not written to compare pattern matching in Elixir with pattern matching in other languages.*

 Let's get started.

 ## Pattern Matching?
 What Is That?